-- 3.14.3 The ERP Flow Chart shall be published on the notice board of the Operation Room. - 3.14.4 An RPTO shall ensure that the ERP contains: - a) an orderly and safe transition from normal to emergency operations; - b) safe continuation of operations or return to normal operations as soon as practicable; and - c) coordination with the emergency response plans of other organisations, where appropriate.
+- 3.14.3 The ERP Flow Chart shall be made aware to every personnel required.
+It may be published on the notice board of the Operation Room. - 3.14.4 An RPTO shall ensure that the ERP contains: - a) an orderly and safe transition from normal to emergency operations; - b) safe continuation of operations or return to normal operations as soon as practicable; and - c) coordination with the emergency response plans of other organisations, where appropriate.